One Pot Hamburger Helper

-- 1 cups fresh or frozen kale or spinach (optional - for added greens)
+- 1-2 cups fresh or frozen chopped kale or spinach (optional - for added greens)

-- Heat oil in a very large skillet,over medium heat.
-Add onions, garlic, chili flakes, paprika and Italian seasoning and sauté for a couple of minutes.
-Increase the heat to medium-high and add the ground beef and season with salt and pepper and continue to Sauté, breaking up the ground beef with the back of a spoon, until the beef is cooked through, approximately 5-8 minutes.
+- Add onions, garlic, ground beef, chili flakes, paprika and Italian seasoning.
+Sauté, breaking up the ground beef with the back of a spoon, until the beef is cooked through, approximately 5-8 minutes.

-- Add in the tomato paste and cook and stir to combine for a minute then add the wine if using to deglaze the pan then stir in the greens if using and cook until wine has reduced, 1-2 min
+- Add in the tomato paste and Worcestershire sauce and cook and stir to combine for a minute then add the wine if using to deglaze the pan then stir in the greens if using and cook until wine has reduced, 1-2 min

 - Add the pasta, the beef broth and the milk.
-Stir to combine and bring to a boil then reduce to a simmer and let cook stirring often until pasta is tender and the liquid is soaked up, usually between 7-10 minutes depending on pasta. (stir often to prevent pasta from sticking to bottom of pan)
+Stir to combine and bring to a boil then reduce to a simmer and let cook stirring often until pasta is tender or al dente and the liquid is soaked up, usually between 7-10 minutes depending on pasta. (stir often to prevent pasta from sticking to bottom of pan)